sameer1612/next-best/README.md

 # NextBest

 > NextBest is an AI powered recommendation system.
-> It can recommend movies, series and books based on your past interests.
+> It can recommend movies and series based on your past interests.
+It can be extended to any category of interests like books, food, destinations, etc.
 > You also get a personality analysis based on your choices.

 ## Getting Started